 It’s all about our (all of our, you know, the users’ and the Team ShoeAsk’s) evaluation and understanding of the features.
 A pair can eventually lose or gain points in the next edit of the review article.
 We are keen to edit things constantly.
 Luckily, we don’t give up and say, “it’s good for good.”

 Do team shoeask enjoy liberty of points or level of recommendation?

 No, we may like a pair over another, that can even reflect in some parts of the review, but we cannot `give points to the brands or models we like.’

 Likewise, we don’t promote any particular brand or product over others for any kind of benefit.

 This is against work ethics, as we see it.

-Our editors do enjoy it in 1 section as you already know, which is, `Editor’s Boost’.
+Our editors enjoy it in 1 section as you already know, which is, `Editor’s Boost.’
 Even there he or she can not make a big difference.
-All other sections stay true to features.
+All other parts stay true to features.